Discover free resources to support you

 Psychophysiologic disorders (PPD) are stress-related, brain-generated pain or illness.
 The resulting symptoms are completely real.
 That is why the term we use is a blend of Psychology (the processes of the mind) and Physiology (the processes of the body).
 It is why we support both in Befriend.

-Conditions such as chronic pain (not linked to damage or disease), migraine, fibromyalgia, irritable bowel syndrome, chronic fatigue, and pelvic pain syndromes are just a few of the dozens of very real conditions we see with PPD.
+Conditions such as extreme anxiety, chronic pain (not linked to damage or disease), migraine, fibromyalgia, irritable bowel syndrome, chronic fatigue, and pelvic pain syndromes are just a few of the dozens of very real conditions we see with PPD.
+Linked to this are often OCD type thoughts or behaviours, ADHD type symptoms, alternating cycles of anxiety and depression, but most often, intense health preoccupation and anxiety, and constant vigilance.

-If danger is perceived by the brain from current stressors, personality traits, scary thoughts/beliefs, unexpressed/suppressed/unsafe emotions, social factors, then nerves are activated to produce a physical/stress response.
+Danger can be perceived by the brain from current stressors, sensations, personality traits (being self critical, perfectionism, over helping etc), scary thoughts/beliefs, unexpressed or suppressed emotions, social factors.
+When danger is perceived, nerves are activated to produce a physical/stress response.
 This is to protect you from further danger.
 Not your body betraying you or going ‘wrong’.
+Unfortunately this stuck on protective response can cause a lot of symptoms.

-This physical response could come in the form of muscle tension or contraction, panic/anxiety, inflammation, anxiety, pain and many other symptoms (see mind-body education for more on this).
+This physical response could come in the form of muscle tension or contraction, panic/anxiety, inflammation, anxiety, pain and many other symptoms (see our mind-body education for more on this).
 Over time this impacts every system in our body until we come in to help ourselves.
+Some impacts are shown below:

-This activation of an acute pain nerve pathway will be remembered indefinitely and can later be re-activated by a variety of triggers (e.g. a certain place, weather, emotion, movement will remind the brain of unsafely and will trigger a threat response leading to symptoms).
+This activation of nerve pathways will be remembered by the brain indefinitely and can be re-activated by a variety of triggers.
+For example a certain place, weather, food, emotion, movement will remind the brain of unsafely and will trigger a threat response, think of it as an alarm, leading to symptoms.
 This is how the brain “learns” to keep us safe and teaches us to seek safety.
+It is not our body betraying us or going 'wrong'.
+Unfortunately when this alarm keeps going off, we begin to feel chronically unsafe - leading to over focus on symptoms, and no real way of feeling safe other than avoidance, or safety behaviours like restricting activity, foods, etc.

-Fear of pain and attention/over focus on the pain from fear keeps the danger signal turned on and lead to worsening pain resulting in a vicious self-reinforcing cycle of pain-fear-attention-pain.
-Hence why we teach you skills early on to reassure your system, shift your attention to building health, and re-engage with life bit by bit.
-We want your attention off the symptom and much more on paying attention to what feels better and what is right with you (not what is wrong), whilst also downgrading the alarm with the practices above
+Fear of pain and attention/over focus on the pain from fear keeps the danger signal turned on and lead to worsening symtpoms, resulting in a vicious self-reinforcing cycle of symptom-fear-attention-symptom.
+Hence why we teach you skills in Befriend to reassure your system, shift your attention to building health, and re-engage with life bit by bit.
+We want your attention off the symptom and much more on paying attention to what feels better and what is right with you (not what is wrong), whilst also downgrading the alarm with the practices we teach like embodied mindfulness, somatic tracking and brain retraining.

 Studies have shown that the danger signal in the brain and these symptom pathways can be activated not only by acute physical injury, but also by memories of past physical or emotional traumas, perceived threats, and even imagined threats (catastrophising anyone?!) and our personality patterns if they are stressful.